Fictionalized portrayals of George W. Bush: Robot Chicken

-George W. Bush was portrayed on the Star Wars special of the stop-motion animation show Robot Chicken aired on Cartoon Network.
+George W. Bush was portrayed on the Star Wars special of the stop-motion animation show Robot Chicken aired on Adult Swim.
 In the short sketch, an action figure version of the president was shown as dreaming that he had Jedi powers, as well as fighting former U.S. president Abraham Lincoln with a lightsaber and chopping off his daughter Jenna's finger in a parody of famous scenes from Star Wars.
 He uses Jedi mind tricks to get a parking place and get his wife Laura to have a menage a trois with him and Condoleezza Rice.

 In another episode, "Tapping a Hero", Bush comes into possession of a mogwai and proceeds to do everything he was instructed not to do with it (i.e. get it wet, feed it past midnight, etc.).
-Eventually, one of the clones gets a hold of the nuclear launch codes, and destroys the world.
+Eventually, one of the clones gets a hold of the nuclear launch codes and destroys the world.

 Bush is voiced by Seth Green.

 The Simpsons

 During his term as governor of Texas, Bush was satirized on The Simpsons episode "Two Bad Neighbors" when his parents George and Barbara move in across the street from the Simpsons and Homer and Bart Simpson trick the elder Bush into answering the door with two cardboard cutouts of George W. and Jeb Bush.
-According to the show's creators, they were unaware that George and Barbara Bush's eldest son was actually named George and said that the term "George Bush, Jr." was intended to be a joke about the stupidity of Homer and Bart's plans.
-In a reference to the same episode, Homer has a photo album, stating "Here's me beating up former President Bush, here's me beating up current President Bush, and here's me showing a sack of apples who's boss."
-In The Father, The Son, and the Holy Guest Star, while Bush isn't directly referenced by name, Homer makes a passing reference to a "Commander Cuckoo Bananas" causing a lot of American military quagmires, which serves as a thinly veiled metaphor for Bush.
+According to the show's creators, they were unaware that George and Barbara Bush's eldest son was named George and said that the term "George Bush, Jr." was intended to be a joke about the stupidity of Homer and Bart's plans.
+In a reference to the same episode in Season 17's "Regarding Margie", Homer has a photo album, stating "Here's me beating up former President Bush, here's me beating up current President Bush, and here's me showing a sack of apples who's boss".
+In "The Father, The Son, and the Holy Guest Star", while Bush isn't directly referenced by name, Homer makes a passing reference to a "Commander Cuckoo Bananas" causing a lot of American military quagmires, which serves as a thinly veiled metaphor for Bush.